Our recent trip to D-Day cemeteries in Normandy was a moving reminder that remembering the fallen honors sacrifice on both sides.

 As dusk drew on, we made our way back to Bayeux, where Colin dropped us at the train station.
 I don’t remember very much about the train back to Paris that evening, so immersed had we been in the past.
 Ending our visit to Normandy with the D-Day cemeteries was one of its most powerful aspects.

 If you plan to visit, we highly recommend the services of Normandy tour guide, Colin McGarry, who brought history alive for us.
 Colin will meet you in his car at the station in Carentan.
 The early train from Paris Gare Lazare arrives in Carentan at about 8:30 am, after about a 2-1/2 hour trip.
-We’d previously purchased a Global Eurail Pass, which covered the train fare.
+We’d previously purchased a Global First Class Eurail Pass, which covered the train fare.
 If you’re fortunate to have more than one day to spend in Normandy, you will be able to add Cherbourg, Mont St Michel and other WWII sites to your visit.
-D-Day 70th Anniversary events extend well into August and September of this year.